 - A decrease in TMJ pain, which can take the form of headaches, face pain, and pain while chewing.

-Choose Dr. Brooks for Corrective Jaw Surgery in Norman, Oklahoma
+Choose Dr. Brooks for Corrective Jaw Surgery

 Patients requiring jaw surgery should look to Dr. Perry L. Brooks or Dr. Seth R. Brooks for assistance.
 He offers years of experience providing knowledgeable care to patients throughout the Norman, Moore and Oklahoma City metro areas.
 From the very first consultation to the last follow-up post-surgery appointment, Dr. Perry L. Brooks or Dr. Seth R. Brooks will provide only the most steadfast professionalism and poise.